abokarev/unc-ehs-lab-entrance-sign/README.md

 3. **Fill Out the Form**

    Enter the required information in the form fields.
 Select the hazards present in your laboratory.
 Choose the desired orientation for the PDF sign (horizontal or vertical).
+If multiple PIs, select option indicating so to include their information.

 4. **Generate the PDF**